kwanwantku/stopwatch/README.md

 >Elapsed time 3.202259 sec

-3. append 100,000 characters to a StringBuilder, then convert result to String and display its length.
+3.append 100,000 characters to a StringBuilder, then convert result to String and display its length.

 >Append 100,000 chars to StringBuilder